za3k/qr-backup/docs/FAQ.md

 - Paper can't be hacked.
 It's easy to think about who can access a paper backup compared to an online computer.
 Paper backups are a popular option to store GPG keys, SSH keys, crypto wallets, or encrypted messages for this reason.
 - It's fun.
 A lot of people make paper backups for the novelty factor.
 - Paper lasts a long time.
 CDs and flash-based storage (USB drives, SD cards, and many modern hard drives) usually stop working within 10 years.
 Magnetic storage works for a fairly long time unless it is damaged.
 - Paper has no parts that can break.
-It's common for hard drives to break, and for the data inside to become unreadable, even though it's still good.
+It's common for hard drives to break, and for the data inside to become unreadable, even though the data is still okay.
 - Damage is visible.
 Sometimes a flash drive can be silently corrupted, or a drive's parts will break, but it looks OK.
 You can look at paper and whether it's damaged, and how much damage there is.

 ## How much data does this back up per page?